pjchung/pjchung.github.io/syllabus/syllabus.md

 * The Management of Clostridium Difficile Colitis
 * Large Bowel Obstruction
 * The Use of Stents for Colonic Obstruction
-* The Management of Acute Colonic Pseudo-Obstruction (Ogilvieâs Syndrome)
+* The Management of Acute Colonic Pseudo-Obstruction (Ogilvie's Syndrome)
 * **The Management of Colonic Volvulus**
 * The Management of Rectal Prolapse and Obstructed Defecation
 * Management of Solitary Rectal Ulcer Syndrome